 By Carissa Weber, MA, LPC, CSAC

 Ah yes, journaling!
 I interrupt our post series on emotional regulation to bring you journaling.
 This humble, but effective coping skill is often overlooked, but why?
-I decided in honor of my new program, Journaling with a Purpose, I should take some time to talk more about the marvelous skill.
+I should take some time to talk more about the marvelous skill.

 How many of you have ever tried to keep a journal?
 Better question, how many of you cannot shake the image of a tween girl writing her deepest secrets in a notebook and stuffing it between the mattresses (or in the sock drawer, or any other place in her room)?
 Journaling has gotten a bad rap and suffered a stigma it doesn’t deserve.
 This post will show you how journaling can be one of the most effective coping skills out there for rewiring the brain.